edgedb/edgedb/docs/guides/tutorials/cloudflare_workers.rst

     } satisfies ExportedHandler<Env>;

-.. note:: EdgeDB DSN
+.. note:: Gel DSN

-    Replace :code:`<your-edgedb-dsn>` with your EdgeDB DSN.
+    Replace :code:`<your-edgedb-dsn>` with your Gel DSN.
-    You can obtain your EdgeDB DSN from the command line by running:
+    You can obtain your Gel DSN from the command line by running:

     .. code-block:: bash